Our Projects let you do your share

 Unit 7W Dog Knobs Water Catchment Rebuild

 The Arizona Elk Society Catchment Repair Squad will be rebuilding and replumbing Dog Knobs Wildlife Water Catchment in Unit 7W.
 This catchment will be getting a new apron and other things to make it work.
 This is one of the most used wildlife waters in the upper part of Unit 7W.
 If you can make it up for the weekend or even one day please let us know.
 The catchment is located about 28 miles NW of Flag just south of HWY 180.

 May 9, 2015, 9am-3pm

-Join us for a fantastic day of activities when Green Valley Park in Payson will undergo a transformation from 9am-3pm when its grassy expanses turn into a carnival full of wildlife and hands-on outdoor activities for all.
+Join us for a day of activities when Green Valley Park in Payson will undergo a transformation from 9am-3pm when its grassy expanses turn into a carnival full of wildlife and hands-on outdoor activities for all.
 Join us for a fantastic day of activities during the Annual Payson Wildlife Fair.
 No fishing license is required for fair attendees.
 Admission is FREE.
 The Arizona Elk Society will have a booth at the Payson Wildlife Fair in Payson.
-Great way to get out of the heat and enjoy the cool fresh air of Payson while educating the public about the Arizona Elk Society.
+Great way to get out of the heat and enjoy the fresh air of Payson while educating the public about the Arizona Elk Society.